Benjamin Franklin: Likeness and image

 As the only person to have signed the Declaration of Independence in 1776, Treaty of Alliance with France in 1778, Treaty of Paris in 1783, and U.S. Constitution in 1787, Franklin is considered one of the leading Founding Fathers of the United States.
-His pervasive influence in the early history of the nation has led to his being jocularly called "the only president of the United States who was never president of the United States".
+His pervasive influence in the early history of the nation has led to his being jocularly called "the only president of the United States who was never president of the United States."

 Franklin's likeness is ubiquitous.
-Since 1928, it has adorned American $100 bills.
+Since 1914, it has adorned American $100 bills.
 From 1948 to 1963, Franklin's portrait was on the half-dollar.
 He has appeared on a $50 bill and on several varieties of the $100 bill from 1914 and 1918.
 Franklin also appears on the $1,000 Series EE savings bond.

 On April 12, 1976, as part of a bicentennial celebration, Congress dedicated a 20 ft tall marble statue in Philadelphia's Franklin Institute as the Benjamin Franklin National Memorial.
+Vice President Nelson Rockefeller presided over the dedication ceremony.
 Many of Franklin's personal possessions are on display at the institute.
 In London, his house at 36 Craven Street, which is the only surviving former residence of Franklin, was first marked with a blue plaque and has since been opened to the public as the Benjamin Franklin House.
 In 1998, workmen restoring the building dug up the remains of six children and four adults hidden below the home.
 A total of 15 bodies have been recovered.
 The Friends of Benjamin Franklin House (the organization responsible for the restoration) note that the bones were likely placed there by William Hewson, who lived in the house for two years and who had built a small anatomy school at the back of the house.
 They note that while Franklin likely knew what Hewson was doing, he probably did not participate in any dissections because he was much more of a physicist than a medical man.

 He has been honored on U.S. postage stamps many times.
-The image of Franklin, the first postmaster general of the United States, occurs on the face of U.S. postage more than any other notable American save that of George Washington.
+The image of Franklin, the first postmaster general of the United States, occurs on the face of U.S. postage more than any other American save that of George Washington.
 He appeared on the first U.S. postage stamp issued in 1847.
 From 1908 through 1923, the U.S. Post Office issued a series of postage stamps commonly referred to as the Washington–Franklin Issues, in which Washington and Franklin were depicted many times over a 14-year period, the longest run of any one series in U.S. postal history.
 However, he only appears on a few commemorative stamps.
 Some of the finest portrayals of Franklin on record can be found on the engravings inscribed on the face of U.S. postage.